avh4/elm-desktop-app/README.md

 ## Usage

-Use the [`elm-desktop-app`][npm-package] command line tool to create a new project, which includes a dependency on the [`avh4/elm-desktop-app`][elm-package] Elm pacakge and working starting-point for you app:
+Use the [`elm-desktop-app`][npm-package] command line tool to create a new project, which includes a dependency on the [`avh4/elm-desktop-app`][elm-package] Elm pacakge and a working starting-point for you app:

 ```sh
 npm install -g elm-desktop-app